remotesynth/remotesynth.github.io/_posts/2020-07-06-netlify-form-javascript.md

 ## Netlify forms without jQuery

 I was connecting a basic form that collects survey responses from users.
 First of all, I did add the `data-netlify="true"` to the form.
-This tells Netlify to automatically pick up on the form and added it (with the name `surveyResponses`) to my admin.
+This tells Netlify to automatically pick up on the form and added it (with the name `surveyResponses` taken from my form's `name="surveyResponses"`) to my admin.

 I did set up an `action` on my form as well, though this also wasn't entirely necessary.
 In my case, in this current iteration of the site I planned to redirect the person to a submission page after the response is taken.
 This allows me to determine where the form goes in the form code rather than hard code it into the submission handler.
 In theory, this would allow me to use this same code for other forms in the future.